markbastian/clojure-intro/slides.md

 #Macros
 * Functions evaluate their contents
-* Macros take unevaluated forms, process them, then evaluate them
+* Macros take unevaluated forms, process them, then return the result for evaluation
 * This allows developers to extend the language as desired
 * This is what makes Clojure homoiconic

 ----

 ###Macros: Motivational Example
-Are these statements identical with the exception of their language:
+Q: Are these statements identical?

 Clojure
 ```clojure